Windows and GPT FAQ

 Placement in the ESP is an option for applications or files that execute in the pre-operating system boot environment.
 However, the ESP is architecturally shared space and represents a limited resource.
 Consuming space in the ESP should be considered carefully.
 Files that are not relevant to the pre-operating system boot environment should not be placed in the ESP.

-What is a Microsoft Reserved Partition (MSR)?
+Microsoft Reserved Partition (MSR)

 The Microsoft Reserved Partition (MSR) reserves space on each disk drive for subsequent use by operating system software.
 GPT disks do not allow hidden sectors.
 Software components that formerly used hidden sectors now allocate portions of the MSR for component-specific partitions.
 For example, converting a basic disk to a dynamic disk causes the MSR on that disk to be reduced in size and a newly created partition holds the dynamic disk database.
 The MSR has the Partition GUID: